acantril/learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE3 - Create & Configure the AWS Side infrastructure.md

 run a `passwd ec2-user` and enter the `DBPassword` you noted down at the start of the demo.
 **this is only temporary.. we're using the same password throughout the demo to make things easier and less prone to mistakes**

-restart SSHD to make those changes with `service sshd restart`
+restart SSHD to make those changes with `service sshd restart`  or `systemctl restart ssh`

 Return back to the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances: